Found grinning on water bottles and socks everywhere, it’s one of the best-known and loved dog breeds:

 Positivity

-Corgis are rarely seen without that big, happy grin on their face, and they are permanently excited about life.
+Corgis are rarely seen without that big, happy grin and are permanently excited about life.
 Their bright, cheerful personality can be a massive mood booster if you are having a bad day!

 -